Search

 3 Ways to Preserve Cilantro for Weeks or Months!

-3. Chop the cilantro and freeze it.
+3. Chop and freeze for long-term storage

 Leave a Comment